California, other U.S. states sue to block EPA from revoking state emissions authority

 The lawsuit marks the latest salvo in a high-stakes battle between the Trump administration and state officials over the future of U.S. vehicles.

 The U.S. Justice Department in August launched an antitrust investigation into four major automakers that struck a deal with California to follow revised state vehicle emissions standards.
-Reuters reported the administration issued civil subpoenas to Ford Motor Co, Honda Motor Co, BMW AG and Volkswagen AG (VOWG_p.DE).
+Reuters reported the administration issued civil subpoenas to Ford Motor Co, Honda Motor Co, BMW AG and Volkswagen AG.

 In August 2018, the administration proposed freezing vehicle efficiency requirements at 2020 levels through 2026, which would result in average fuel efficiency of 37 miles per gallon by 2026, compared with 46.7 mpg under Obama-era rules.